SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API is used to let the system know that employee form has been submitted successfully.
+This API is used to let the system know that candidate form has been submitted successfully.

-## Employee Login
+## Candidate Login

 ```shell
 curl --location --request POST 'https://api.us.springverify.com/auth/login' \